nils-holmberg/cca-cv/readme.md

 ## object detection
 - detect multiple basic object classes
+- face identification is a special case of this approach
 - typically also involves object localization
 - get bounding boxes of multiple objects